 IE:UK meeting dates

 IE:UK meets 3 times a year.
-It is co-chaired by the Minister of State for Trade and Export Promotion, Baroness Rona Fairhead, and a senior industry representative, James Wates, Chair of Wates Group.
+It is co-chaired by the Minister of State for Investment, Graham Stuart, and a senior industry representative, Sir James Wates CBE, Chair of Wates Group.

 The companies making up IE:UK represent around 200,000 employees from across the UK.
 They have experience of working on large scale projects such as: